mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 #### <a name=11>Using the mnemonic and seed features:</a>

-Continuing our example above, generate a mnemonic from the wallet:
+Continuing our example above, generate a mnemonic from the default wallet:

-		$ mmgen-walletconv -o words '89ABCDEF-76543210[256,3].mmdat'
+		$ mmgen-walletconv -o words
 		...
 		Mnemonic data written to file '89ABCDEF.mmwords'